selabs-ur1/VV-ISTIC-TP1/sujet.md

 ### Question 2

 [Bug](https://issues.apache.org/jira/browse/MAPREDUCE-4549?filter=12323705): After merging a feature preventing duplicate job configuration in Hadoop Map/Reduce, backwards compatibility with Map/Reduce 1.0 was broken with distributed cache entries.
 This bug can be considered local has it pertains to a simple mistake within the Hadoop 2.0.2-alpha codebase.
 It was fixed by swapping the thrown exception with a simple message warning users that duplicated cache conflicts will eventually be considered an error.
 In that case, no tests were modified or implemented.

+## Question 3

+Concretely, a chaos engineering exercise requires defining an experiment:

+ - Start by defining 'steady state', e.g. the output of a normally behaving system.
+ - Hypothesize that this steady stage will continue in both the control group and the experimental group.
+ - Introduce variables simulating real world events: Server crashes, hard drive failures, severed network connections, etc.
+ - Try to find differences between the control group and the experimental group, potentially disproving the hypothesis.

+The paper describes such an experiment where they test a bookmarking service, in order to verify that its failure would not have a significant impact on streaming.
+They would mess with the bookmarking service and check whether the SPS (*streaming* starts per second) metrics would get impacted.

+At the conclusion of the experiment, confidence in the system is either increased, or a weakness has been uncovered and suggests a path for improvement.
+Voyages-sncf.com is another example of a web service having conducted an [experiment in chaos engineering](https://fr.slideshare.net/devopsrex/days-of-chaos-le-dveloppement-de-la-culture-devops-chez-voyagessncfcom-laide-de-la-gamification-80396202).
+Other services like Reddit would certainly benefit from chaos engineering.
+It could be interesting to check engagement rates if the upvote service got down.
+Maybe users would comment less, or would actually read more comments instead of just scrolling through the most upvoted ones.